 About the Author

 Geoff Peters is a Senior Software Developer, Productivity Geek, and Musician based in Vancouver, Canada.
-Geoff co-created the GSFA method with his partner, Tony.
-Connect with Geoff on LinkedIn here.
+Geoff co-created the GSFA method and the Organize with Lists – OWL System with his partner, Tony.

 Appendix – What are “Open Loops”?